-There are other Scriptures that state what God is:
+Other verses state what God is:

-God is spirit - John 4:24 God is light - I John 1:5
+God is spirit-John 4:24 God is light-I John 1:5

-These Scriptures speak of the very essence of His being.
+These verses speak of the very essence of His being.
 It is not correct to think of spirit and light as attributes of God.
 God is spirit.

 To illustrate this truth let us think of water.
-Water is H2O.
+Water is H_2O .
 Water is hydrogen and oxygen, but water is also wet.
-Wetness is an attribute of water, but H2O is not.
+Wetness is an attribute of water, but H_2O is not.